Eskatrem/eskatrem.github.io/Newton-Raphson.md

 .MathJax	.il { color	: inherit; font-weight: inherit}

 </STYLE>
-#Example of a Lisp macro to implement Newton-Raphson algorithm.
+#Implementation of the Newton-Raphson algorithm in Python and Clojure:
+#showing the advantage of the Lisp syntax

 We introduce two numerical algorithms to solve equations: the bissection algorithm and the Newton-Raphson algorithm.
 Newton-Raphson